PPetermeier/HumanAIColaborationFramework/FrameworkCore/05_architecture.md

 - Sets documentation standards
 - Creates quality frameworks

+Glossary:
+- Defines key terms
+- Ensures shared understanding

+Mental Tools:
+ - First entry point for metacognitive and -cooperative practices
+ - Designed to get you into practical iteration by pointing out possible entrypoints

 ### Dynamic Layer

 This layer manages the evolving aspects of your work.
 It contains: